Weijo/mini-elk/README.md

 ```

 # Fleet setup
 Fleet should automatically set up by itself.

-You will need to edit the integration settings
+If you want to add a different output/fleet server:
 Left side panel go down to Fleet > click on settings > Add fleet server > put the `https://<YOUR VM IP>:8220` and continue

 Click on `Add output` > choose a name > type: elasticsearch (for now) > Host: `https://<YOUR VM IP>:9200`> CA trusted (found in kibana.yml) > save